 How can you apply?

-There is no closing date for applications, however, the fund is limited and will be allocated on a first come first served basis.
+Completed forms should be returned to Devon Communities Together, as directed on the form, together with any quotes or screenshots for the items you wish to purchase.
+There is no closing date for applications, however the fund is limited and will be allocated on a first come first served basis.

 Applications will usually be processed within 14 days of receipt

 You will be contacted by email to confirm approval of your application

 With the exception of minor work, all grant money must be spent within a month of receipt, and evidence of expenditure will be required.